 However, keeping your customer research panel distinct from your marketing programs is essential.

-The primary reason is that customers opt into research panels for different reasons than marketing programs: Customer motivations & intents are fundamentally different between marketing and research programs.
+The primary reason is that customers opt into research panels for different reasons than marketing programs: Customer motivations and intents are fundamentally different between marketing and research programs.

 Customers may want to stay informed about your product, new releases, company updates, and special deals or promotions for marketing lists.
 If you’re especially good, they want to learn from your content.